cannonkeys/ck-docs/docs/bakeneko.md

 * 4 x Silicone Feet
 * Bakeneko Aluminum Case

-If you're building a BakenekoGO, you will also have a battery included, along with a small piece of double-sided tape for installation.
+If you're building a BakenekoGO you will also have a battery included, along with a small piece of double-sided tape for installation.
+You will also have a Molex cable instead of a JST cable.

 !!!
 Note
     You must use clip in stabilizers for the Bakeneko as screw in stabilizers will interfere with the O ring